NextBus

-NextBus is a public transit vehicle tracking system which uses global positioning satellite information to predict when the next vehicle will arrive at any given transit stop, which attempts to reduce wait times and reliance on schedules.
+NextBus is a public transit vehicle tracking system which uses automatic vehicle location (AVL) information, often from global positioning satellite receivers, to predict when the next vehicle will arrive at any given transit stop, which attempts to reduce wait times and reliance on schedules.

 NextBus is developed by Nextbus Information Systems, Inc., a subsidiary of Cubic Transportation Systems, for buses, trams, light rail operations and other public transport vehicles.